neelsmith/digitalmyth/docs/index.md

 ## Announcements

+- Extending an assignment: in order to schedule a presentation in class, you must discuss an approved topic with me by **Oct.
+19**
+- Please note schedule of [deadlines for multi-step (final) project](./deadlines/)
 - A [template Pluto notebook](./text_template_nb.html) with just the code you need to select the URL for a text of Apollodorus or Hyginus from a menu.
 - **Proposal for extending an assignment**: due **Oct 3**, extension to **Oct.
 6** available on request (see [instructions for the assignment](./assignments/extended/))
-- **Important note: the Classics Department Office is out of masks!**  We will continue with our current course masking policy for now, so please be sure you bring a mask with you for Tuesday's class: none are available from the Classics Department.
-- Please be familiar with [deadlines in October and November for a longer project](./deadlines/)